 Ted’s tennis experience traverses virtually all aspects of the tennis industry: player, teacher, organizer, director and owner.
 As a competitor, he was a four year letterman at George Mason University.
 Upon graduation, he played semi-professional and open USTA tournaments in singles and doubles.
 Ted joined the US professional Tennis Association (USPTA) in 1979, and has immersed himself in learning how to teach tennis and teach others how to teach.
 Ted is currently the Head Tester of Certification for the Mid-Atlantic USPTA and has the privilege helping interested individuals become certified tennis teachers.
 The depth of Ted’s experience qualifies him to work with all and levels of players, and he has as much fun with a 5-year old, an adult or an aspiring competitor.
 Ted feels strongly that the game of tennis offers everyone a physical and mental activity that they can utilize, be challenged by and benefit from for the duration of their lives.
 He knows by experience that it is never too late to start!

-Roger has been playing and teaching tennis in the Frederick community for many years.
+Roger is PTR Certified and has been playing and teaching tennis in the Frederick community for many years.
 Because tennis is the perfect lifelong activity, his teaching philosophy emphasizes the development of skills at every age level within a relaxed, fun, but demanding context.
 When not on the court teaching, Roger can be found playing tennis on the Tuscarora clay courts or teaching sociology at Hood College.

 Duc has been playing tennis for 21 years, and teaching the game for 16 of those years.
 He has experience teaching kids ranging in ages from 5-18, and adults including a number of very successful college players.
 Duc was the head coach for the Hagerstown Community College tennis team from 2003-2008.
 During his tenure, the team won the regional championships three consecutive years.
 Whether they go on to play competitively in high school, college, professionally, or simply choose to play tennis socially, Duc strives to teach his students a life-long sport they can master and enjoy.